ArkaJU/Real-Time-Recurrent-Learning/README.md

 Two RTRNs, based on the same network architecture, are utilized in the learning control system.

 1. One is used to approximate the non- linear system
-2. other is used to mimic the desired system response output.
+2. Other is used to mimic the desired system response output.

 The learning rule is achieved by combining the two RTRNs to form the neural network control system.